tinkerbell/org/GOVERNANCE.md

 - Has demonstratable knowledge in closely related projects that translates to the target project.
 For example, Kubernetes controller knowledge may translate between projects.
 - Meets all the requirements of roles with lesser responsibilities.
 For example, a fast track to Approver may occur if an individual meets all the Reviewer and Approver requirements in a short space of time (typically less than the timelines outlined for each role).

-An individual to be fast tracked _must_ have expressed support from a majority of existing maintainers.
+An individual to be fast tracked _must_ have expressed support from existing maintainers or admins from the Tinkerbell org.

 ___